 Northern loses to Southern, wins final regular season game

-May 7—ACCIDENT — No. 5 Northern and Southern resumed a suspended game from Friday on Monday, and the Rams upset the No. 5 Huskies 6-5.
+May 8—ACCIDENT — No. 5 Northern and Southern resumed a suspended game from Friday on Monday, and the Rams upset the Huskies 6-5.

-Two of Wilson's hits were doubles while Parks also hit a double.
+Two of Wilson's hits were doubles while Parks also had a double.

 Wilson went five innings in relief, allowing six hits, one earned run and no walks with three strikeouts.